VCBorges/Tkinter-Learning/README.md

 # Tkinter-Learning

-GUI in Tkinter for learning purposes
+Simple sales system in Tkinter using SQLite